 ACCC Chair & Commissioners

-The ACCC has a Chair, two Deputy Chairs, and four Commissioners.
+The ACCC has a Chair, two Deputy Chairs, and three Commissioners.
 Their appointment to the ACCC involves participation by the Commonwealth, and state and territory governments.

 Rod Sims was appointed Chairman of the Australian Competition and Consumer Commission in August 2011 for a five year term.